Iterates of quantum operations: Main result

-\begin{remark} It may happen that both $\phi$ and $\phi^*$ can not be simultaneously quasi-compact operators.
+\begin{remark} It is worth to point out that the mean ergodicity of a power bounded bounded in Theorems \ref{theorem1} and \ref{theorem2} can be guaranteed by considering weakly quasi-compactness, a weaker assumption then weak compactness, see Theorem $3$ in Ref. \onlinecite{Kakutani}.
 The question, under which conditions is a completely positive map compact or quasi-compact, is left open for now.
-Although the uniform ergodic theory is an old result, there are recent developments with respect to the iterates of quasi-compact operators, see for example \cite{Nagler}. \end{remark}
+Although the uniform ergodic theory is an old result, there are recent developments with respect to the iterates of quasi-compact operators, see for example Ref. \onlinecite{Nagler}. \end{remark}

 \begin{example} Let us reconsider the quantum operation in Example \ref{ex1}. $\mathcal{M}_{2}(\mathbb{C})$ with the scalar product $\langle X, Y \rangle_{\text{HS}} =\mathrm{Tr} \{X^\dagger Y\}$ is a Hilbert space.
 The orthonormal basis is chosen to be